 In 1987 a major set back hit the band – Mick Beeston quit.
 Pressures to succeed had forced the band in different directions and Mick was a casualty.
 After trying a few other bass players ( John Thompson, Tim ‘Nibbs’ Carter) eventually the remaining 4 members ( Alan, Tony, Paul and Simon ) decided to continue without a bass player, instead deciding to use sequencers and synth bass lines.
 This nod towards technology dominated the sound for the next few years, although the emphasis remained on the songs themselves.
 For the next 2 years, the band made more demos.
 Success seemed close – the band worked with Bill Wyman of the Rolling Stones as part of the Pernod sponsored AIMS project.
 George Daly was eventually signed to head up the A&R department at the fledgling BMG label, Zoo Entertainment, run by Daly’s friend and colleague, Lou Maglia.
 George brought the band with him.
 They signed to Zoo and agreed to record an album for the label – choosing to record in Los Angeles.
 The band upped and moved to the US.

 Recording took place over a 6 month period ( December 1990 to May 1991 ) and was a period of change for the band as they tried to decide how to pitch themselves on the radio friendly market of the USA.
 Eventually a style started to evolve and at the end, the band had 10 songs recorded.
+George Daly had worked closely with the band in the studio, producing and guiding the sound into a radio friendly format.
 Initial listening by radio indicated that the song ‘ALL I NEED IS YOU’ was very marketable and so the song was released as a single.
 It subsequently received over 70,000 radio plays and was featured in the show ‘Baywatch’ and spent 13 weeks in the Billboard Hot 100.
 The song went to #29 in one of the national radio charts, and to #3 in 6 major metropolitan charts.
 The song was a success.
 The album from which it was taken, ‘THE BUSINESS OF DREAMS’ was released late 1991 and music from it was featured in the TV show ‘STARSEARCH’.
 Alex Henderson of the ALL MUSIC GUIDE wrote of the album:“For all its slickness and high-tech production gloss, this is a CD that has a lot of heart.
 The production is interesting; but even without it, R&B-tinged pop/rock offerings like ‘Don’t Ask Me Why’ and ‘The Hardest Thing’ would have been appealing and memorable“.

 Late 1991 brought bad news – the label could not afford the success.
 Sales had been poor despite the radio exposure, and the fledgling label had political issues.
 These factors caused the label to withdraw funding and the follow up single “The Hardest Thing” was not promoted – despite which it went to #15 in the Billboard Breakers chart before the label pulled the single.
 The band eventually returned to the UK to try to secure a deal over there but the politics had soured the way forward and the record was over.
 The band, torn apart by their experience quietly stopped work and turned to other things.
 Blue Train left behind a large unreleased back catalog of songs and a great talent that never was fully realized.